-This post is based off a talk I gave at Imperial College London for a society run jointly with the Royal College of Art called Artifact.
+This post is based on a talk I gave at Imperial College London for a society run jointly with the Royal College of Art called Artifact.

 At its heart all illustration is problem solving, trying to find the best visual solution to a set of constraints, called the brief.
 Some briefs requite absolute attention to technical detail, others allow for much more creative flexibility.
 Most illustration briefs can be placed somewhere along a sliding scale between technical and creative.